 - Duress or Coercion If you were forced to carry or hold drugs for someone else (such as being held at gunpoint and ordered to transport drugs), you can claim that you were coerced into doing so.

 - Discredit Circumstantial Evidence: A prosecutor may try to prove the intent to distribute based on circumstantial evidence.
 Circumstantial evidence is different from direct evidence.
-Direct evidence tends to point to a suspect directly, such as an eyewitness account, fingerprint evidence, videotape recordings, etc. whereas circumstantial evidence relies on an inference or assumption
+Direct evidence tends to point to a suspect directly, such as an eyewitness account, fingerprint evidence, videotape recordings, etc. whereas circumstantial evidence relies on inference or assumption

 The sooner that you speak to an Ocean City, MD Felony Drug Crimes Attorney the better your strategy will be.
 It’s important to take action quickly.
-Contact Richard J. Brueckner now for experienced Felony Drug Crime defense.
+Contact Richard J. Brueckner now for an experienced Felony Drug Crime defense.
 Tel:410-430-1464